arebee/Bing-wallpapers-x-plat/README.md

 The script supports several options which allows you to customize the behavior.

-* `-Locale` Get the Bing image of the day for this [region](https://msdn.microsoft.com/en-us/library/dd251064.aspx).
+* `-Locale <string>` Get the Bing image of the day for the specified [region](https://msdn.microsoft.com/en-us/library/dd251064.aspx).
+  If auto is used, the API endpoint will select the locale used.

   **Possible values** `'auto'`, `'ar-XA'`, `'bg-BG'`, `'cs-CZ'`, `'da-DK'`, `'de-AT'`, `'de-CH'`, `'de-DE'`, `'el-GR'`, `'en-AU'`,